 Still pending is an amendment from Senator Feinstein (D-CA) banning the use of Bisphenol A (BPA) in all food and beverage containers.
 The Grocery Manufacturers Association and other industry groups have come out strongly against the measure.
 Negotiations are ongoing to work out compromise language, but it is unclear to us what the status is of those talks.

-Action Alerts, Food Safety, Local & Regional Food Systems, Organic Farming, Research, Education & Extension
+Action Alerts, Food Safety, Local & Regional Food Systems, Organic, Research, Education & Extension